heislercreative/heislercreative.github.io/_posts/2018-03-27-dermatology_treatment_-_sinatra_app.markdown

 I made a perhaps overly-ambitious goal of creating a functioning app over the weekend, which in all fairness, I did accomplish.
 However, I wasn't completely satisfied with how I originally implented the authentication methods of confirming the provider was logged in and that only that providers patients could be edited by that provider.
 I found a way to make this work in the erb view but decided that it should ultimately be the *controllers'* responsibility to handle authentication.

 So, I started refactoring. **And I broke everything.** Thankfully, reviewing a previous lecture by Avi both inspired and guided me through the frustration of taking a working product, partially destroying it, and putting it back together in a way that felt correct and scalable.

+The app uses 2 primary layers of authentication:
+* **logged_in?** prevents non-users from accessing the patient and condition views.
+* **current_user** restricts access to a provider's patients (and their conditions) to that specific provider only.

 I even took it a step further after releasing the amount of repeat code in my controllers and created simplified helper methods to clean things up, such as:
 ```